 Always follow established logic rhythm to avoid overdone bouncing.

 8. Substitution and images

 In spite of all possible advantages Principle has, the tool does not provide necessary means to create vector objects.
-For this reason, many designer prefer using Apple Motion or After Effects instead.
+For this reason, many UX designer prefer using Apple Motion or After Effects instead.
 However, there is a solution to this problem.